erik-geant/muddy-snowflake/README.md

      some other CI framework.
    * Explain how to integrate testing against multiple Python interpreter versions with the CI framework you chose.
+   * Propose a branching model for managing changes and releases.

 7. Write a method that accepts an iterable of integers as input and returns an iterable containing all prime